Steve-Cruz7/TechnicalProtoype/README.md

 # TechnicalProtoype
-Attempting to implement the logic for generating nodes from events using Python
+Attempting to implement logic for generating nodes from events using Python